Accenture/adop-docker-compose/README.md

 * Click: Jenkins link.
 * Run: Load\_Platform job
  * Once the Load\_Platform job and other downstream jobs are finished your platform is ready to be used.
- * This job generates a example workspace folder, example project folder and jenkins jobs/pipelines for java reference application.
+ * This job generates a example workspace folder, example project folder and Jenkins jobs/pipelines for java reference application.
 * Create environment to deploy the reference application
  * Navigate to `http://<TARGET_HOST>/jenkins/job/ExampleWorkspace/job/ExampleProject/job/Create_Environment`
  * Build with Parameters keeping the default value.